Transient Stability of Droop-Controlled Inverter Networks with Operating Constraints: Preliminaries and Problem Statement

 \subsection{Problem Statement}

 Under normal operation, nodal frequencies are synchronized at the nominal frequency $\omega^*$, and power injections $p_{e}$ are equal to the nominal power injections $p^*$.
 But contingencies, like failing transmission lines or a sudden change in power supply or demand, disrupt this equilibrium behavior.
 Droop control will stabilize the post-fault system about a new equilibrium, provided that this new equilibrium is sufficiently close to the pre-fault state.
-This local stability property is well-known and easily verified by eigenvalue analysis of \eqref{eq:kuramoto_vec}.
+This local stability property is well-known and easily verified by eigenvalue analysis of \eqref{eq:dynamics}.

 Unfortunately, the dynamics of droop control after larger-scale disturbances are not as well understood, and local stability alone does not inspire confidence in a power system controller.
-In addition to transient stability, the controller should ensure that the system's critical engineering constraints are satisfied.
-In this paper, we focus on five constraints that are important in the context of inverter networks, defined below (alongside transient stability):
+Furthermore, the controller should ensure that the system's critical engineering constraints are satisfied during the transient.
+In this paper, in addition to non-local transient stability, we consider five engineering constraints that are important in the context of inverter networks: